Sometimes, bad times help us remember better times.

 Bold and ambitious, mature and dynamic, ‘1985’ heralds the next stage in the autonomous young duo's rapid evolution as songwriters with exceptional chemistry and a unique approach.

 They found that groove when they found each other some four years ago.
-Singer-songwriter and documentary story producer Jane was with a non-profit that empowered kids through music.
+Singer-songwriter and former documentary producer Jane was with a non-profit that empowered kids through music.
 Composer Wientzek worked in the studio where they were recording.
 Their backgrounds were diverse — she grew up twirling in a backyard skating rink as Joni Mitchell, the Rankin Family, Fleetwood Mac and Shania Twain blasted from outdoor speakers housed in Tupperware to thwart squirrels; he absorbed the sounds of everyone from Bon Jovi and Limp Bizkit to Radiohead and even Backstreet Boys ("I really enjoyed the production and the harmonies," he swears).
 Ultimately, their differences proved to be great strengths.

 "Musically speaking, I come from more of a rock background," Wientzek says.
 "Ashley is more from a singer-songwriter background.
 But somehow they mesh well together into something that works.
 We have the sensibility to write sensitive material, but not make it overly cheesy, overly pop."